hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250908358v1-think-so-lets-replace-this-phrase-with-insult-think-lessons-learned-.md

 ---
 layout: default
-title: <think> So let's replace this phrase with insult... </think> Lessons learned from generation of toxic texts with LLMs
+title: "<think> So let's replace this phrase with insult... </think> Lessons learned from generation of toxic texts with LLMs"
 ---

 # <think> So let's replace this phrase with insult... </think> Lessons learned from generation of toxic texts with LLMs